greenheart19991/plotclock/README.md

 ## Known Issues

-SG90 are pretty chip servos and cannot provide guaranteed ability to rotate their shaft through an angle lower then ~0.75 degree under the marker weight.
+SG90 are pretty chip servos and cannot provide guaranteed ability to rotate their shaft by an angle lower then ~0.75 degree under the marker weight.
 Therefore quite big positioning errors occur.
 As a result there are jagged lines and currently no ability of physically accurate positioning.

-To solve it, more accurate and expensive servos should be used to give an ability to rotate shafts through at least 0.1 degree.
+To solve it, more accurate and expensive servos should be used to give an ability to rotate shafts by at least 0.1 degree.

 ## Acknowledgments